keymon/springerpe.github.io/_posts/2014-09-09-Installing-Cobbler-2.6.5-on-Ubuntu-14.04-LTS.md

 ```
 sudo apt-get install python-urlgrabber
 ```

-Apache error "Invalid command 'WSGIScriptAliasMatch"
+Apache error "Invalid command 'WSGIScriptAliasMatch":

 ```
 sudo apt-get install libapache2-mod-wsgi
 ```

-And finally installing missing Django package, fixing error "ImportError: No module named django.core.handlers.wsgi":
+And finally installing the missing Django package, fixing error "ImportError: No module named django.core.handlers.wsgi":

 ```
 sudo apt-get install python-django
 ```

-I have created a [pull request](https://github.com/cobbler/cobbler/pull/1207) that adds these runtime dependencies to the debian build.
+I have created a [pull request](https://github.com/cobbler/cobbler/pull/1207) that adds these runtime dependencies to the Debian build.
 The request is still pending, but I hope that it will fix this problem for future releases.

+*Update: Pull request was already accepted and merged.*

 Workaround 2: Fixing Apache configuration
 ------------------------------------